Medicare & Medicaid Fraud Attorney in Houston, Texas

 Complex Health Care Regulations

-Billing issues happen.
-We advise defendants on the most complex health
+We advise clients throughout Texas on the most complex health care regulations,

 Fraud & Abuse Violations: The federal government has enacted an anti-kickback law called the Fraud